Drawing, scribbling and writing: why it’s good for children

 How to do drawing, scribbling and writing activities with your child

-Give your child lots of opportunities to draw and write.
-This helps your child develop the skills she needs for handwriting.
+Give your child plenty of opportunities to draw and write.
+This helps your child develop the skills needed for handwriting.

 Here are some ideas:

-- Have drawing materials handy so that your child can draw and scribble any time he feels like it.
+- Have drawing materials handy so that your child can draw and scribble any time.
 You can even take materials with you when you go out.

 - Let your child decide what to draw or write.
-Any practice he gets holding a crayon or pencil and drawing pictures, lines or circles helps him with learning to write.
+Any practice your child gets holding a crayon or pencil and drawing pictures, lines or circles can help with learning to write.

-- Talk with your child about her drawing or writing – for example, ‘Tell me about your picture’.
-Praise your child’s efforts, even if her ‘writing’ or ‘drawing’ is more like scribble – for example, ‘Well done!
+- Talk with your child about their drawing or writing – for example, ‘Tell me about your picture’.
+Praise your child’s efforts, even if their ‘writing’ or ‘drawing’ is more like scribble – for example, ‘Well done!
 That looks like an ‘M’ and a ‘W’.
 Great writing’.

-- Encourage your child to sign his work, even if it’s just the first letter of his name or a scribble.
-Then write his name underneath so he gets used to seeing it.
+- Encourage your child to sign their work, even if it’s just the first letter of their name or a scribble.
+Then write your child’s name underneath so they get used to seeing it.

 - Display your child’s work.
 For example, put it on the fridge and point it out to people who visit.